Klafyvel/SiviCNCDriver/README.rst

 Goal
 ====

 SiviCNCDriver, as its name lets you guess, is designed to drive a CNC.
+What does it do ?

+- Provides a basic tool to view and edit G-Codes files.
+You can see which G-Code line draws which path and perform some basic edits with the preprocessor, such as finding an origin to the coordinate system which minimize the bounding box of the drawing.
+- Allows you to control manually your CNC, by :
+    - Sending your own G-Codes;
+    - Sending `custom G-Codes`_ so the machine performs continuous movements, or step-by-step movements;
+    - Sending automatic commands so the machine performs some goings and comings and you can measure the play or the steps/mm.
+- Sends as `custom G-Codes`_ and store as JSON configuration files for your machine.

 Installation
 ============